 If you’re a breastfeeding mom then you’ll know that it can be tricky to feed your little one while you’re out and about together, especially the first few times you breastfeed in public.
-Earlier this year we launched #freethefeed to encourage women to feel comfortable and confident breastfeeding or pumping in public.
-For World Breastfeeding Week (1-7 August) we’re arming you with the facts about your public breastfeeding rights.
+Last year, we launched #freethefeed to encourage women to feel comfortable and confident breastfeeding or pumping in public.
+Now, we’re arming you with the facts about your public breastfeeding rights.

 Did you know that the UK has one of the lowest breastfeeding rates in the world?
 Despite having one of the best maternity leave policies and a national healthcare system, just 34% of babies are breastfed at 6 months in the UK.